Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 ### Content

-- Readme and Jupyter notebook() template was built using Code Institute sample Readme file.
+- Readme and Jupyter notebook()  was built using Code Institute sample Readme and Jupyter files.
-- Importing packages snippet was taken from Code institute LMS: Data Visualisation section.
+- Importing packages, count values method, drop method, code snippet were taken from Code institute LMS.
 - Checking and analyzing initial dataset code snippets were taken from website: https://www.dataquest.io/cheat-sheet/pandas-cheat-sheet/
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+-Transformation imputer code snippet was generated using own logic and Copilot to create a workable code.

 ### Media